 With my interest in Project Passion running high, this deserves a special mention…

-Introverts are prone to doing lots of research, sometimes avoid taking action – particularly if it involves engaging with other people.
+Introverts are prone to doing lots of research, and sometimes avoid taking action – particularly if it involves engaging with other people.
 They are also more likely to validate their progress internally which means they can revel in their own inner confidence or fall over due to their internal doubts.

 In contrast, Extroverts are more like to talk to everyone and this can become their way of avoiding doing what’s needed.
-They also are more likely to seek external validation so they can fall into the trap of giving away their power to and not follow their own instincts.
+They also are more likely to seek external validation so they can fall into the trap of giving away their power and not follow their own instincts.

 A Neat Niche